Fungal Ecology from the Sea to the Sky

 Do you want to understand everything that fungi do in nature?

 I know how confusing it is to unravel mycology's finer details.
 With few resources for studying fungal ecology available to the average person, the powerful, fascinating, and critical roles that fungi fulfill in the environment have historically, and unfortunately, been seen as a mystery-to-ignore by most scientists, naturalists, and environmentalists.

-To help you break through this barrier and dive into the richness of all that fungi offer, I have condensed a lifetime of study on the topic into this meticulously crafted course to help you fully understand – and see – the world's fungi in all their glory.
+To help you break through this barrier and dive into the richness of all that fungi offer, I have condensed decades of study on the topic into this course to help you fully understand – and see – the world's fungi in all their glory.
 This is a potent, eye-opening study and one that deserves the longer session we are providing it in our course catalog.

-I hope you are inspired and empowered by the new paradigms that it holds for you!
+I hope you are inspired and empowered by the new paradigms that this course offers you!

 Fungal Ecology from the Sea to the Sky

-Found from the bottom of the ocean to the heart of the Sonora desert, fungi are powerful, adaptive, and integral to their greater environment wherever they are found.
-They enrich soils, form complex symbioses with plants and animals, and help ensure that any environment can bounce back from even the greatest damage.
+Found across the ocean floor, throughout the temperate forests of the world, and even in the heart of the Sonora desert, fungi act as powerful, adaptive, and integral contributors to their greater environment wherever they're found.
+They enrich soils, form complex symbioses with plants and animals, and help ensure that any environment can bounce back from even the greatest impact.
 No matter the constraint, fungi offer unique abilities to support their habitat and those they share it with to find a more resilient and healthier way forward.

-In this course, you will learn about these numerous fungal functions at a professional and collegiate level, along with various unique hands-on skills used to observe, document, and engage with the fungi around you.
-By the end of the course you will have developed a mycological lens for viewing and interpreting the health of any environment – a rarely encountered skill set that is essentially unavailable in schools and universities around the world, yet is critical for a truly holistic understanding of ecosystem dynamics.
+In this course, you will learn to engage with these numerous aspects of fungal ecology in a unique format that is hands-on, holistically designed, easy-to-follow, and high-density.
+By the end of the course you will have developed a mycological lens for interpreting the health of any environment by using specialized techniques and professional level insights.
+This is a rarely encountered skill set that is essentially unavailable in schools and universities around the world, and yet is critical for a truly holistic understanding of ecosystem dynamics.

 WEEK 1: Welcome to the World of Fungi